 “Thanks to the lighter weight of our pallet (48 pounds versus wood pallet’s 75-80 pounds), our customers save on transport costs immediately,” Moore said.
 “Production line shutdowns caused by nails and splintered wood that jam equipment are a thing of the past, as are warehouse floors littered with wood shards and nails.
 Further, unlike wood pallets that warp and shrink, we provide a consistently true 48-inch by 40-inch platform that can hold more products per load.
 And since iGPS pallets are easily scanned as they depart facilities, there are no year-end surprises in the form of questionable ‘lost equipment charges.’
 The good news is that our solution can be implemented quickly, without any disruption to continuing operations.”

 Aside from providing proven operational savings, iGPS is setting a new standard in pallet hygiene, as its pallets are easily cleaned, do not absorb fluids that can cross-contaminate food and never require treatment with toxic pesticides or fungicides.
-In fact, iGPS’ pallet is the world’s only rental pallet to receive Food Equipment Certification from NSF International, the foremost testing and certification authority with respect to food-related equipment.
+In fact, All Gen 1 pallets received the NSF Certification for pallets manufactured between March 2010 and January 2013, the foremost testing and certification authority with respect to food-related equipment.
 Four embedded RFID tags in each pallet enable shippers and receivers to track shipments throughout the supply chain and locate products in the event of a recall.

 iGPS’ pallet provides shippers and receivers with measurable sustainability benefits, as well.
 An independent life cycle analysis has documented that iGPS pallets are dramatically better for the environment than both one-way and multi-use wood pallets on every commonly-measured metric, including global warming, ozone layer depletion and ecotoxicity.
 Over the course of five years, iGPS customers have cumulatively prevented the destruction of over 600,000 trees, saved 635,000 gallons of fuel and saved nearly 14 million pounds of greenhouse gas emissions.